oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/troubleshooting.md

      ```

-### Operator logging level
+### Operator and conversion webhook logging levels

 {{% notice warning %}}
-It should rarely be necessary to change the operator to use a finer-grained logging level,
+It should rarely be necessary to change the operator and conversion webhook to use a finer-grained logging level,
 but, in rare situations, the operator support team may direct you to do so.
 If you change the logging level, then be aware that FINE or finer-grained logging levels
 can be extremely verbose and quickly use up gigabytes of disk space in the span of hours, or,